One Traditional Toast:

 "May a moose ne'er leave your girnal with a teardrop in his eye" (May a mouse never leave your pantry in tears for it being empty)

-Following a toast, raised glass in hand, all those drinking a wee dram of Scotch or a frothy glass of Scottish ale may chorus a Scottish cheer:
+Following this or any toast, raised glasses high, all those drinking a wee dram of Scotch or a frothy Scottish ale may chorus this Scottish cheer:

-This is Scots Gaelic from the highlands and means 'good health', in English we might say 'bottoms up'.
+This is Scots Gaelic from the highlands and means 'good health'

-Burns Night falls in January every year, near the date of Robert Burns’ birth.
-January 25, 2019 marks the poet’s 260th birthday.
+Burns Night is celebrated in January every year, near the date of Robert Burns’ birth.
+January 25, 2020 marks the poet’s 261st birthday.

 There are a host of things that normally occur at a Burns Dinner.
 Generally all parties involve 3 crucial elements:

 Haggis, Scotch whisky and at least a quote from Burns.